What Is the Best Manure Compost for Gardens? The Scoop on Poop

 Different Types of Animal Manure

 The most common sources of manure are cows, horses, sheep, pigs, goats, and poultry.
-(Other animal waste is not recommended as manure or fertilizer today.)
+(Other animal waste is not recommended for use as manure or fertilizer today.)

 Here are some values commonly assigned to different animal manures: